Sony A7R III vs Canon 450D

 Review summary: Sony A7R III vs Canon 450D

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A7R III or the Canon 450D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A7R III:

 - More detail: Offers more megapixels (42.2 vs 12.2MP) with a 86% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.